pingidentity/terraform-docs/docs/getting-started/pingfederate.md

 ## Trusting PingFederate certificates

 PingFederate generates a self-signed certificate by default, which is presented by the server when connecting.
 The default self-signed certificate can also be replaced with a custom certificate.
 The provider has a few ways of configuring trust for the HTTPS connection with the server.

 By default, the provider will trust the host's default root CA set when connecting to the server.

+If you need to provide CA certificates for the provider to trust, you can use the `ca_certificate_pem_files` attribute.
+This attribute supports providing a set of paths to files containing PEM-encoded CA certificates to be trusted.

+The `PINGFEDERATE_PROVIDER_CA_CERTIFICATE_PEM_FILES` environment variable can also be used, with commas to delimit multiple PEM file paths if necessary.

-The provider also supports an `insecure_trust_all_tls` boolean attribute that enables it to trust all certificates when connecting to the server.
+Finally, the provider supports an `insecure_trust_all_tls` boolean attribute that enables it to trust all certificates when connecting to the server.

 !!! warning "Insecure Trust All TLS"
     The `insecure_trust_all_tls` flag, when set to `true`, is insecure and is intended for development and testing only.
 You should not enable this option for production use.